tuture-dev/cli/docs/TUTURE_YML_SPEC.md

 steps:
   - name: Message of commit ae05546
     commit: ae05546
-    explain: Explain what will be done in this step
+    explain:
+      pre: Introduction placed at the top of this step
+      post: Sumup placed at the bottom of this step
     diff:
       - file: Changed file A
+        section:
+          start: 1
+          end: 10
+        explain: Introduction before doing something to this part of A
+      - file: Changed file A
+        section:
+          start: 11
+          end: 20
-        intro: Introduction before doing something to A
+        explain: Introduction before doing something to this part of A
-        explain: Explain why this change happens
       - file: Changed file B
+        explain:
-        intro: Introduction before doing something to B
+          pre: Introduction before doing something to B
-        explain: Explain why this change happens
+          post: Explanation after doing something to B
   - name: Message of commit ae05546
     commit: a45bec1
-    explain: Explain what will be done in this step
+    explain:
+      pre: Introduction placed at the top of this step
+      post: Sumup placed at the bottom of this step
     diff:
       - file: Changed file A
+        explain:
-        intro: Introduction before doing something to A
+          pre: Introduction before doing something to A
-        explain: Explain why this change happens
+          post: Explanation after doing something to A
       - file: Changed file B
-        intro: Introduction before doing something to B
+        explain: Introduction before doing something to B
-        explain: Explain why this change happens
       - file: Changed file C
+        explain:
-        intro: Introduction before doing something to C
+          pre: Introduction before doing something to C
-        explain: Explain why this change happens
+          post: Explanation after doing something to C
 ```

 ---